J-1 Waiver Green Card Process

 - U.S Veteran Affairs Facility

-The physician must comply to work in one of the approved areas for 5 years in order to be considered for the J-1 waiver green card.
+The physician must be ready to work in one of the approved areas for 5 years in order to be considered for the J-1 waiver green card.

 J-1 Waiver to Green Card Processing Time